pfsense/docs/source/trafficshaper/traffic-shaping-guide.rst

 which they are intended to be used.
-Due to a large amount of unnecessary redundancy between the various wizards, use of the **Multiple Lan/Wan** wizard is recommended instead as it is the only similar option available on pfSense 2.2 and later.
+Due to a large amount of unnecessary redundancy between the various wizards, use of the **Multiple Lan/Wan** wizard is recommended instead as it is the only similar option available on pfSense software version 2.2 and later.

 Queuing Schedulers
 ------------------